With bright chartreuse foliage and interesting growth habit, makes Dracaena reflexa [dra-SEE-nah, ree-FLEKS-uh] a popular houseplant.

 Song of India Dracaena doesn’t have water-storing capabilities and prefer to be kept on the dry side.

-Hence, they are a little demanding when it comes to watering them and over-watering should be avoided.
+Hence, they are a little demanding when it comes to watering them and over-watering should be avoided to prevent root rot.

-Fortunately, it doesn’t require a lot of maintenance, which makes it not difficult to care for.
+Fortunately, it doesn’t require a lot of maintenance, which makes it easy to care for.

 During spring and most of the fall, keep the potting soil slightly moist at all times.